Where is it heading now? Is it thriving or flailing?

 How can we cut through the swarm of unhealthier but more desired F&B choices?

-Undeniably, the healthy F&B industry still faces various challenges but changing consumer spending habits, increasing demand, new market players, and global appetites for healthy F&B products can help change and improve the sector in the coming years.
+Undeniably, the better-for-you F&B CPG industry still faces various challenges but changing consumer spending habits, increasing demand, new market players, and global appetites for better-for-you F&B CPG products can help change and improve the sector in the coming years.

 Many market research firms have revealed that despite the challenges that face the industry, there is huge potential for growth in the next few years.
 At The Vineyard, we know this to be true.
 We’ve seen it happen with many other new healthy brands being introduced even more so during the pandemic.

-The bottom line – the global healthy food and beverage industry is thriving.
+The bottom line – the global better-for-you F&B CPG industry is thriving.
 The important question now is, are you ready to take on and be part of this promising future?